 Rain gardens are an attractive way to reduce storm water pollution and improve water quality.
 They help keep polluted water out of our sewers that would need to be treated at a wastewater plant, or would overflow to a water body.
 Storm water becomes polluted when it flows over pavement and comes into contact with automotive fluids, sediment, trash, pet waste, etc. Pollutants can be absorbed by the deep plant roots instead of contaminating our rivers, lakes and streams.

 This presentation will cover the basics of rain gardens as a stormwater management technique.
 Tips on placement, sizing, plant choices, lessons learned, and success stories will be shared.
-The second part of the event is a tour featuring the newly installed Fourth St. rain gardens between Blair and Connecticut.
-Presenter: The Clinton River Watershed Council. *Interested attendees will receive a copy of the Royal Oak residential rain garden installation manual.
+The second part of the event is a tour featuring the newly installed Yorba Linda Blvd. rain garden, west of Fairmont Rd.
+Presenter: The Clinton River Watershed Council. *Interested attendees will receive a hard copy of the Royal Oak DIY residential rain garden installation manual.
+(Downloadable guidebook can be found below in "Resources")